 3. Lack of integration with the tech stack

-The problem: Your AI tool works great in isolation but doesn't connect to your CRM, email platform, or any other system your SDRs use daily.
+The problem: Your AI tool functions independently but lacks connections to your CRM, email platform, and other daily systems.

 This creates a nightmare of manual data transfers, copy-pasting between windows, and duplicate work that defeats the whole purpose of outbound sales automation.
 This disconnect between tools is a major pain point, as one respondent told us: